Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/domain-model/domain-services.md

 ## What is a Domain Service?

-A domain service is a stateless object that implements the business logic.
+A domain service is a stateless object that implements business logic.

 In the vast majority of cases,
 Such logic orchestrates calls to various components of the system to perform some calculation or analysis.